ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `unset`.

 A valid CSS font size value (`14px`) to use for the popup panel.
 Use if you are unhappy with the default size.

 ***

-#### `streamScriptInjectFilters`

-Default: `false`.

-The purpose is to tell uBO to use stream filtering to inject scriptlets where possible.
-If set to `true`, it brings back scriptlet injection through stream filtering as was the default before `1.15.10`.
-A fix has also been added to resolve [uBlockOrigin/uAssets#1492](https://github.com/uBlockOrigin/uAssets/issues/1492), which was the main reason to disable stream filtering-based scriptlets injection in 1.15.10.

-***